-Women make a big part in donating blood population.
+Women make a big part in donating blood.
 Nothing can beat the peace of mind that comes while helping others.
 But, when you are pregnant, you have to sacrifice your gracious act of donating blood.
 Because you need more blood for your growing baby for optimum health and nutrition.

 Why shouldn’t pregnant women donate blood?

-There is no clear reason for why pregnant women should not donate blood.
+There is no clear reason as to why pregnant women should not donate blood.
 But, anemia is the biggest concern during pregnancy by depleting iron level.

-According to doctor’s suggestion, pregnant women have to wait at least for nine months after giving birth to donate blood.
+According to the doctor’s suggestion, pregnant women have to wait at least for nine months after giving birth to donate blood.
 Because this period will allow your body to replenish its stores of iron.
-If the women still in breastfeeding even after this period, there are some restrictions.
+If the woman is still breastfeeding even after this period, then there are some restrictions.
 While donating blood, blood banks may ask you to wait till your baby is off breast milk.
-This is because newborns get all proteins and nutrients from the mother’s milk.
-During this time, blood donation may fail to supply essential nutrients to the baby with the depletion of iron content in blood.
+This is because newborns get all proteins and nutrients from the mother’s milk and during this time, blood donation may fail to supply essential nutrients to the baby with the depletion of iron content in the blood.

 What health issues arise if you donate blood during pregnancy?

 We all know that donating blood in the course of pregnancy may arise a few health issues.
 Here is a list of health issues

 - Preterm birth